MCPS looks to substitutes to help offset staff vacancies as first day of school nears

 McKnight said Martin was “unavailable” to join.
 In a text message, Martin said she was out of the state.

-MCEA, however, released a statement following the press conference, chiding MCPS leadership for waiting so long to hold a press conference about the staffing shortages.
+MCEA, however, released a statement following the press conference, chiding MCPS leadership for waiting so long to hold a press conference about the staffing shortages before.

 “We cannot help but wonder: why only now is the superintendent expressing a sense of urgency about the shortage of school personnel?” the statement said.
 “MCEA has been warning Dr. McKnight, MCPS, and the Board of Education for many months that the exodus of teachers and other staff poses trouble for staffing in the 2022-2023 school year.”